 Data Isolation.
 Another requirement of microservices, driven by the bounded context concept, is data isolation.
 Many other architecture styles use a single database for persistence.
-However, microservices tries to avoid all kinds of coupling, including shared schemas and databases used as integration points.
+However, microservices tries to avoid all kinds of coupling, including shared schemas and databases to be used as integration points.

-API Layer API layer is sitting between the consumers of the system.
-The API gateway will handle a large amount of the communication and administrative roles, allowing the microservices to remain lightweight.
+API Layer API gateway will handle a large amount of the communication and administrative roles, allowing the microservices to remain lightweight.
 They can also authenticate, cache and manage requests, as well as monitor messaging and perform load balancing as necessary.

-CD of DevOps The evolutionary path from monolithic applications to a microservices architecture style was prompted primarily through the development of continuous delivery, the notion of a continuous deployment pipeline from development to production which streamlines the deployment of applications.
+CD of DevOps The evolutionary path from monolithic applications to a microservices architecture style was prompted primarily through the development of continuous delivery.